alanwilter/acpype/README.md

 It'll create a folder called *FFF.acpype*, and inside it one may find topology files for GROMACS and CNS/XPLOR.

-or using a molecule in [SMILES](https://archive.epa.gov/med/med_archive_03/web/html/smiles.html) notation:
+Or using a molecule in [SMILES](https://archive.epa.gov/med/med_archive_03/web/html/smiles.html) notation:

 ```bash
 ./run_acpype.py -i CCCC # smiles for C4H6 1,3-Butadiene compound